jeffrey-l-turner/dotfiles/README.md

 ```

 See also http://github.com/jeffrey-l-turner/syssetup to install prerequisite
 programs.
-If all goes well, in addition to a more useful prompt, now you can
+If all goes well, in addition to a more useful prompt, these files may
-do `emacs -nw hello.js` and hitting `C-c!` to launch an interactive SSJS
+be used to setup many different headless systems.
+The macOS-defaults configures a
-REPL, among many other features.
+ Mac from the command line.
 This was originally developed for
 [Startup Engineering Video Lectures 4a/4b](https://class.coursera.org/startup-001/lecture/index).